IzharSalvanaSyed/Analyze-Network-Attacks/README.md

 | 50 | 3.298223 | 198.51.100.23 | 192.0.2.1 | HTTP | GET /sales.html HTTP/1.1 |
 | 51 | 3.349457 | 192.0.2.1 | 198.51.100.23 | HTTP | HTTP/1.1 200 OK (text/html) |

+Notice that the handshake process takes a few milliseconds to complete.
+Then, you can identify the employee’s browser requesting the sales.html webpage using the HTTP protocol at the application level of the TCP/IP model.
+Followed by the web server responding to the request.

+# The Attack
+malicious actors can take advantage of the TCP protocol by flooding a server with SYN packet requests for the first part of the handshake.
+However, if the number of SYN requests is greater than the server resources available to handle the requests, then the server will become overwhelmed and unable to respond to the requests.
+This is a network level denial of service (DoS) attack, called a SYN flood attack, that targets network bandwidth to slow traffic.
+A SYN flood attack simulates a TCP connection and floods the server with SYN packets.
+A DoS direct attack originates from a single source.
+A distributed denial of service (DDoS) attack comes from multiple sources, often in different locations, making it more difficult to identify the attacker or attackers.